GustavoFri/GustavoFri.github.io/_pages/quiz.md

    >Think it carefully.
 You can modify the statement and make it more tricky.

-Q2: How to prove any two family of basis of one Hilbert space have the same cardinality?
+Q2: How to prove any two families of o.n.b of one Hilbert space have the same cardinality?
    >You will find sth amazing in definition of "SUM"

 Q3: Do you really think *p(θ∈(a,b))∈{0,1}* for some parameter *θ*?